trifork/sdm/README.md

     Of course you will have to substitute the host and port in the URL to fit your setup.

+*   Configure SAML authentication:

+    If you will be using the admin GUI in the for the replication service you will have to configure the SAML-filter.
+The SAML-filter will display a configuration screen the first time you try to access the admin GUI.
+You will have to configure it to fit your particular Identity Provider (IdP).

+    Also you might have to configure the CPR-lookup URL, in the 'config.properties' file, so it points to the correct endpoint.
+You will need a special VOCES with to access the service.
+By default the certificate in 'src/resources/testvoces.p12' will be used and is whitelisted with the test RID2CPR service.

 DB Schema
 ---------